Harshit23Singh/google_solution_challenge/README.md

 # google_solution_challenge
-# Eco Cool – Climate Conscious Web Solution by Quantum Coders
+# Eco Cool – Climate Conscious Web Solution by Quantom Coders

 Welcome to *Eco Cool, an innovative web platform developed by **Team Quantum Coders*.
 Our project is aimed at combating climate change by capturing CO2 from the atmosphere, reducing temperature, and promoting sustainability.
 This solution is part of our mission to contribute towards a greener planet.